alankrantas/wasm_experiments/tinygo-wasm/README.md

 ### Why wasm runs slower?

 if you use Chrome or Edge browser, you may notice that the JavaScript version of N-QUeens usually runs a bit faster.
 This is probably because Chrome's V8 engine does a lot of JavaScript runtime optimization.

-In my test JavaScript runs much slower in Firefox (and slower than wasm).
+In my test JavaScript runs much slower in Firefox (and thus slower than wasm).